dreamportdev/Osdev-Notes/Build_Process/Overview.md

 ## Differences Between GCC and Clang

-The main difference is that GCC requires a completely separate set of bianries (mean ing a separate build) for each target architecture, while clang is designed in a modular fashion and will swap out the parts for each target architecture as needed.
+The main difference is that GCC requires a completely separate set of binaries (meaning a separate build) for each target architecture, while clang is designed in a modular fashion and will swap out the parts for each target architecture as needed.
 This ultimately means you will need to build (or download) a separate gcc toolchain for each target platform, while clang only needs a single toolchain setup.

 However, each GCC toolchain will use the platform-specific headers by default, where as clang seems to have insane defaults in this area.
 You'll generally always want to have the platform-specific headers GCC supplies regardless of which toolchain you build with.